ishmukul/MachineLearning/Keras_BankNote/Readme.md

 ## Approaches

-Data was scaled with mean=0, sd=1, and split in hold-out of 75:25 ratio.
+Data was scaled with mean=0, sd=1, and split in hold-out of 85:15 ratio.

+Applied oversampling from [imbalanced-learn] (https://imbalanced-learn.readthedocs.io/en/stable/index.html) for addressing class imbalance issue.

 Four ML models have been trained in this work and tested on the hold-out set.
 1) Support Vector Machine: Gaussian Kernel.